tqtensor/vision-parse/README.md

-# Multimodal Parser
+# vision Parser

-Extract content from PDF documents using multimodal LLMs in markdown format.
+Extract content from PDF documents using vision LLMs in markdown format.

 ## Usage